Friday night at 8:00 PM (except for special events.)

 FRIDAY EVENINGS 8 PM

-Friday evening services follow the late evening format, beginning at 8 PM.
-They conclude around 9 PM, and contain worship elements of responsive English readings, as well as the traditional choral melodies familiar to many.
+Friday evening services begin at 8 PM.
+They conclude around 9:15 PM, and contain the traditional choral melodies familiar to many.
 The service is followed by an Oneg Shabbat, where members gather to socialize over the dessert collation.

 SHABBAT MORNINGS 9:30 AM